-Now, if you’re thinking that you’d need a supercomputer to do all that, it’s not actually so.
-Very often, we don’t really understand how fast and powerful a processor or a CPU really is.
-You can play any Call of Duty game, apart from the latest one, with just a 2 core processor.
-That’s how good processors are when you perfectly optimize your PC for gaming.
+Now, if you think that you’d need a supercomputer to do all that, it’s not so.
+We often don’t understand how fast and powerful a processor or a CPU really is.
+You can play any Call of Duty game with just a two-core processor apart from the latest one.
+That’s how good processors are when you optimize your PC for gaming perfectly.

 What CPU Should I Buy For Gaming?